Arbor Crest Tasting Room - Robert Morrison’s plein air and studio paintings. River Park Square, third level, 808 W. Main Ave. (509) 747-3903.

 Artisans at Dahmen Barn - Silk batik paintings by Carolyn Doe.
 419 Park Way, Uniontown, Wash.
 (509) 299-3414.

 Avenue West Gallery - “Spring Beauties,” cut and pierced paper lamp shades by Charlotte Yocom.
 707 W. Main Ave., Suite B11.
 (509) 838-4999.

 Brick Wall Gallery - Sweeping landscapes, macro images, floral knockouts and local architecture from the Northwest.
 530 W. Main Ave.
 (509) 928-7721.

 Chase Gallery - “Explorations 13,” art from regional colleges and universities.
 808 W. Spokane Falls Blvd.
 (509) 625-6050.

 Clearstory Art Gallery - “Listen to my Eyes,” portraits by Casey Lynch.
 Life Center Foursquare Church, 1202 N. Government Way.
 (509) 499-2678.

-Dodson’s Jewelers - “Healing Art: Rwandan Art for a Cause,” paintings by Emmanuel Nkuranga and others for this fundraising event for Healing Hearts Northwest, a Spokane-based medical group that travels to Rwanda and performs heart procedures and to Nkuranga’s Art with a Mission project.
-Also: “Horse Motions/Illusions of Landscapes” paintings by Tannea Zollinger.
+Dodson’s Jewelers - “Horse Motions/Illusions of Landscapes” paintings by Tannea Zollinger.
+Also: “Healing Art: Rwandan Art for a Cause,” paintings by Emmanuel Nkuranga and others for this fundraising event for Healing Hearts Northwest, a Spokane based medical group that travels to Rwanda, and for Nkuranga’s Art with a Mission project.
 516 W. Riverside Ave.
 (509) 624-4163.